Is It Bad to Crack Your Neck?

 Cracking your neck too hard or too often may also impact the important blood vessels located in your neck.
 In the rare case that you puncture a blood vessel, you may cause severe bleeding.
 Conversely, you could cause blood clotting, which blocks blood flow to the brain.

 In addition to potential neck injuries, the urge to crack your neck often usually means there is an underlying issue that needs attention.
+If you’re repeatedly asking yourself, “Is popping your neck bad?” it’s worth considering how often you do it.
 The relief from cracking your neck is temporary and does not address any root causes, allowing the condition to worsen over time without proper treatment.

 When to Seek Chiropractic Care